 We have outstanding \$112.1 million in 2.50% convertible senior subordinated notes due 2024 ("the Notes").
 During the quarterly period ended June 30, 2010, we repurchased and retired \$3.0 million of our 2.50% convertible senior subordinated notes (the "Notes") for \$2.9 million and recorded a loss on the early extinguishment of debt of \$0.1 million.
 The Notes represent subordinated unsecured obligations and are convertible under certain circumstances, as defined in the bond indenture, into a combination of cash and CONMED common stock.
 Upon conversion, the holder of each Note will receive the conversion value of the Note payable in cash up to the principal amount of the Note and CONMED common stock for the Note's conversion value in excess of such principal amount.
 Amounts in excess of the principal amount are at an initial conversion rate, subject to adjustment, of 26.1849 shares per \$1,000 principal amount of the Note (which represents an initial conversion price of \$38.19 per share).
-As of June 30, 2011, there was no value assigned to the conversion feature because the Company's share price was below the conversion price.
-The Notes mature on November 15, 2024 and are not redeemable by us prior to November 15, 2011.
-Holders of the Notes have the right to put to us some or all of the Notes for repurchase on November 15, 2011, 2014 and 2019 and, provided the terms of the indenture are satisfied, we will be required to repurchase those Notes, and therefore we have classified the Notes as a current liability.
-If the Notes are put to us on November 15, 2011, we plan to utilize our \$250.0 million revolving credit facility for payment of the Notes.
+As of September 30, 2011, there was no value assigned to the conversion feature because the Company's share price was below the conversion price.
+The Notes for repurchase on November 15, 2011.
+Holders of the Notes have the right to put to us some or all of the Notes for repurchase on November 15, 2011, 2014 and 2019 and, provided the terms of the indenture are satisfied, we will be required to repurchase those.
+We currently expect the majority of the Notes will be put to us, and therefore we have classified the Notes as a current liability.
+We plan to utilize our currently undrawn \$250.0 million revolving credit facility to repurchase any Notes that are put to us on November 15, 2011.